RaulBarbaRojas/AerialImageryAnomalyDetection/notes/development_notes.md

 * **DataLoader integration**: on the other hand, since PyTorch is used to implement all the anomaly detection methods, a class must be implemented to extend the dataset class of PyTorch, so that the dataset is iterable and can easily be used for training these anomaly detection methods in a simple way.

+## Day 8: 11-01-2025 (still ill due to flu)

+The stats calculation task was developed during this day.
+The essence of this task was to develop the functionality that allows us to loop through all train images, calculating the mean and standard deviation of each color channel for any given dataset (only train information to prevent data leakage).
+With those two pieces of information, the normalization of patches is trivial, as a simple mean-scale normalization can be applied once both mean and scale are known.